indus/VLEX/README.md

 1. [ellipse size](http://rawgit.com/indus/VLEX/master/vlexamples/3_mouse/3_ellipse.html)
 1. [circle stroke](http://rawgit.com/indus/VLEX/master/vlexamples/3_mouse/4_circleStrokeDash.html)

 None of these examples is usefull per se.
-If you are interested to vlex something usefull you should read the upcoming API or just the comented source code (almost equal size ;-).
+If you are interested to vlex something usefull, you should read the upcoming API or just the comented source code (almost equal size ;-).
-If you are interested in some background have a look down at the end of this page.
+If you are interested in some backgrounds, have a look down at the end of this page.

 ### Javasript-API